AMWA-TV/bcp-006-03/docs/NMOS With H.265.md

 The term 'strict-CBR' corresponds to the definition of constant bit-rate at section 4 "Video Compression and Packetization" of the ST 2110-22 standard.

-The terms CBR and VBR are defined in the [ITU-T H.265][H.265] standard.
+The terms CBR and VBR are defined in the Rec.
+[ITU-T H.265][H.265] standard.

 ## H.265 IS-04 Sources, Flows and Senders
 ### Sources